kalidnd2/Epic-Price-Tracking/README.md

 Once deployed, logged-in users are able to filter the games based on the Genre, Publisher or both.
 Users can also select games that they want to track and also view a separate list of games that they are tracking.
+Users will also have the ability to remove games they are no longer interested in from the tracking list.

 UI for CRUD functionality Implemented for the following entities:-